Lab: Simple Arithmetic

 Purpose

-This lab introduces students to working with floating-point and integer data types by combining user input, arithmetic operations, and formatted output.
-Students will write a program that takes two numbers as floating-point inputs, performs arithmetic operations (addition, subtraction, multiplication, division) using floating-point calculations, and then converts the inputs to integers to demonstrate integer division.
+This lab introduces you to working with floating-point and integer data types by combining user input, arithmetic operations, and formatted output.
+You will write a program that takes two numbers as floating-point inputs, performs arithmetic operations (addition, subtraction, multiplication, division) using floating-point calculations, and then converts the inputs to integers to demonstrate integer division.
 This lab emphasizes the differences between floating-point and integer arithmetic, reinforcing key programming concepts that are fundamental for understanding data types and numerical operations in programming.

 Task